Bristol Motor Speedway

 Learning from the experience of 20 years before, engineers carried out a series of experiments to determine the best way to lay down the temporary surface.
 The final solution included a base layer of sawdust from mainly oak and poplar trees, covered with a stockpile of earth the circuit had kept from the 2000/1 events.
 Further earth from the Gentry's parking and camping site next to the track formed another layer, topped by lime treated clay and a top surface of Tennessee clay.

 The gargantuan effort required some 2,300 truck loads of materials being moved onto site, with the effort certainly generating the headline.
-The Food City Dirt Race is the first dirt race for NASCAR's premier category since 1970, with a the bill also including the Pinty's Truck Race on Dirt.
+The Food City Dirt Race was the first dirt race for NASCAR's premier category since 1970, with a the bill also including the Pinty's Truck Race on Dirt.

 Also learning from past experience, the dirt surface will be used for multiple events before being removed to maximise the return on expenditure.
-The track hosted the Bristol Dirt Nationals on March 15-20 ahead of the Cup race, while the World of Outlaws restuns for the Bristol Bash on April 8-10 and the World of Outlaws Bristol Throwdown on April 22-24.
+The track hosted the Bristol Dirt Nationals on March 15-20 ahead of the Cup race, while the World of Outlaws returned for the Bristol Bash on April 8-10 and the World of Outlaws Bristol Throwdown on April 22-24.